 Many budding actors take the plunge into drama school, but like all of the creative professions on this list, the key ingredient to success isn’t taught in any course curriculum: talent.
 Although some famous actors have followed this path, many haven’t – the only constant is that an expensive college degree is not a requirement to be able to act, sing or dance.

 Instead, the best way to break into such a notoriously ruthless industry is by constantly attending auditions, learning to develop a thick skin and volunteering on film and theatre sets in the hope of making a few contacts.
 While the 1% may earn the big bucks, the harsh reality is that acting is a poorly paid, unrewarding job; an existence tough enough as it is, without the additional burden of crippling debt.

-10. Anthropology and Archaeology
+10. Anthropology and archaeology

 Unfortunately, there’s a reason the only archaeologists you know are fictional – in the real world, they are simply too few and far between.

-Although the unemployment rates and graduate salaries for these degrees are among the worst, it doesn’t necessarily mean that you should be put off; as in all walks of life, your motivation, experience and aptitude will always be of more interest to employers than a piece of paper.
+Although the unemployment rates and graduate salaries for these degrees are among the worst, it doesn’t necessarily mean that you should be put off by them.
+As in all walks of life, your motivation, experience and aptitude will always be of more interest to employers than a piece of paper.

 While STEM subjects may be more in demand, not everyone wants to be an engineer, doctor or scientist.
 And that’s fine – just make sure you’re seriously aware of the implications of your major before you start.